 The final step is to work out which of your leads turned into a sale.
 Who bought from you in the end?
 Once you know the answer to this, you can then track their path towards conversion through each of the preceding stages, providing you with a bounty of information in the process.
 The most likely outcome is that the people who buy from you come from a range of sources all over the internet, with some clicking on your PPC banners and others finding you organically (perhaps because they typed in a particular keyword or their friends told them about your products).
 Once you know who came from where, how much you spend on the advertising, and how much revenue you generated from each person from those advertising sources, you’re finally able to calculate the ROI.

-The Tools For Doing Closed-Loop Marketing Correctly
+Tools For Closed-Loop Marketing

 If you tried to do all of the steps described above by hand, it’d be tough.
 You’d have to track each person by manually and then follow them back to the source, calculating the ROI using a spreadsheet.
 It’d be time-consuming, tedious, and, worst of all, counterproductive.
 The good news is that you can now do closed-loop marketing using CRM.
 Customer relationship management software can automate vast tracts of the process, freeing you up to evaluate the output and make a clear-headed decision about which digital marketing tools to use in your campaigns.